ADD12/Boxx-Fog/readme.md

     Add your changes
     Create Pull Request

-    BoxxHealth.com Emergency Medical FOG network Store and foward emergency medical device data with the patieants during triage or in remote off gird enviroments ,
+    BoxxHealth.com Emergency Medical FOG network Store and foward emergency medical device data with the patieants during triage or in remote off gird enviroments.